helidon-io/helidon-build-tools/ide-support/vscode-extension/README.md

 ## How to open the start page for the extension

-1. Open Command Palette using `View -> Command Pallette...` from the top menu bar or by shortcut for this command for your Operating System
+* Open Command Palette using `View -> Command Pallette...` from the top menu bar or by shortcut for this command for your Operating System
    (for Windows and Linux - `Ctrl+Shift+A`, for Mac - `Cmd+Shift+P`).
-2. Start typing `Helidon` :
+* Start typing `Helidon`

 ![](images/helidon_command_palette.png)

-3. Choose `Helidon: Getting Started`.
+* Choose `Helidon: Getting Started`.

 ## How to generate a Helidon Project

-1. Open Command Palette.
+* Open Command Palette.
-2. Start typing `Helidon` :
+* Start typing `Helidon`

 ![](images/helidon_command_palette.png)

-3. Choose `Helidon: Generate a New Helidon Project`.
+* Choose `Helidon: Generate a New Helidon Project`.
-4. Choose Helidon version :
+* Choose Helidon version

 ![](images/generator_helidon_version.png)

-5. Follow generator till the end.
+* Follow generator till the end.
-6. You will receive messages during the process, and a request where do you want to open the project:
+* You will receive messages during the process, and a request where do you want to open the project

 ![](images/project_generator_messages.png)

-7. Your new project is generated
+* Your new project is generated

 ## How to start Helidon Dev Loop

-1. Open Command Palette
+* Open Command Palette
-2. Start typing `Helidon`
+* Start typing `Helidon`
-3. Choose `Helidon: Start Helidon Dev Loop`
+* Choose `Helidon: Start Helidon Dev Loop`
-4. If a workspace contains only one Helidon project, `Helidon Dev Loop` starts automatically.
+* If a workspace contains only one Helidon project, `Helidon Dev Loop` starts automatically.
 If the workspace contains more than one
    Helidon project, you will be asked to choose a directory to start `Helidon Dev Loop`.

 ![](images/start_server_selection.png)

-5. You will find the server logs in the bottom panel in the tab `OUTPUT`.
+* You will find the server logs in the bottom panel in the tab `OUTPUT`.
 You can select a server to show the logs choosing a project directory in the drop-down list.

 ![](images/running_server_output.png)

 ## How to stop Helidon Dev Loop

-1. Open Command Palette
+* Open Command Palette
-2. Start typing `Helidon`
+* Start typing `Helidon`
-3. Choose `Helidon: Stop Helidon Dev Loop`
+* Choose `Helidon: Stop Helidon Dev Loop`
-4. If the workspace contains only one running Helidon project, `Helidon Dev Loop` stops automatically.
+* If the workspace contains only one running Helidon project, `Helidon Dev Loop` stops automatically.
 If the workspace contains more than one running Helidon project, you will be asked to choose a directory to stop `Helidon Dev Loop`.

 ![](images/stop_server_selection.png)